onkar69483/LabCodes/README.md

 # LabCodes
-It Contains all the programs done in lectures.
+## This repository contains all the data & the experiments done during my Lab Sessions

+## Data Structure Lab

+## Programming Paradigm Lab